srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 **User Authentication**
 - While not the most secure method, localStorage can be used to store authentication tokens to keep users logged in between sessions.
 However, be **cautious of XSS vulnerabilities**.
+- What is XSS vulnerability?

+- Cross-site scripting (XSS) is an attack in which an attacker injects malicious executable scripts into the code of a trusted application or website

 **Best Practices for Storing Tokens**